Is There a 12 Month Sleep Regression?

 - Stay calm and provide extra comfort – your calm energy will provide reassurance to your little one as they are going through these transitions.
 If they are experiencing separation anxiety, slow down your routine and provide extra connection time before sleep periods.

-- Consider a transitional object or a lovey for sleep periods – a small animal head blankie or a small stuffed animal can bring great comfort to your little one when you aren’t there.
+- Consider a transitional object or a lovey for sleep periods – like a small animal head blankie or a small stuffed animal.
+Lovies can bring great comfort to your little one when you aren’t there.
 It helps with self-soothing and separation anxiety.
 At the one year mark, loveys are considered safe (according to the AAP).
 If you are concerned about safe sleep, confirm with your pediatrician.

 - Optimized sleep routine – a consistent, comforting sleep routine is incredibly important for children as it helps them to transition from play mode to sleep time.
 The key is that it includes the same steps each day/nap and it is consistent.
 A nap routine should be in between 5-10 minutes and a bedtime routine in between 15-30 minutes.
 Children really love routine and consistency.